-Of these alternative investment strategies 2 is preferable due to:
+Of these alternative investment strategies, number 2 has the advantages that:

 - It provides a reasonably up to date capability system. - The size of the system would make it more attractive for vendors which hopefully will make it possible to negotiate a better prize. - At least one of the capacity systems will be reasonably up to date.